Signatures from a quasi-spherical outflow and an off-axis top-hat jet launched in a merger of compact objects: An analytical approach: Electromagnetic forward-shock emission radiated in an arbitrary direction

 \section{Electromagnetic forward-shock emission radiated in an arbitrary direction}

-During the fusion of the binary NS (BNS) system a wind may be ejected in practically all directions, and once the BNS merges, a relativistic jet and its correspondent cocoon may be powered.
-Once the jet/cocoon sweeps enough circumburst medium (which may have been affected by the BNS wind), the relativistic electrons accelerated through the forward shocks (FSs) are mainly cooled down by synchrotron and SSC radiation.
-We next derive the synchrotron and SSC fluxes in the fully adiabatic regime from material that is moving relativistically and material that is being decelerated in an arbitrary direction (with respect to the observer) by either a homogeneous or a wind-like medium.
-We must note that we only consider the electrons accelerated in FSs because they produce extended emissions, and not reverse shocks as they produce short-lived emissions.
+During the fusion of a binary NS (BNS) system a wind may be ejected in practically all directions, and once the BNS merges, a relativistic jet and its correspondent quasi-spherical outflow may be powered \citep[e.g., see][]{2018MNRAS.478.4128G}.
+Once the jet/quasi-spherical outflow sweeps enough circumburst medium (which may have been affected by the BNS wind), the relativistic electrons accelerated through the forward shocks (FSs) are mainly cooled down by synchrotron and SSC radiation.
+Consequently, We derive the synchrotron and SSC fluxes in the fully adiabatic regime from material that is moving relativistically and material that is being decelerated in an arbitrary direction (with respect to the observer) by either a homogeneous or a wind-like medium.
+We must note that we only consider the electrons accelerated by FSs because they produce extended emissions, and not by reverse shocks as they produce short-lived emissions.